ce6ac/cs2hack/README.md

 ```
 ./build.sh
 ```
-head into build folder, modify run.sh to configure, set -w and -h to your games resolution width and height
+head into build folder, modify run.sh to configure, set -w and -h to your games resolution width and height (default -w 1920 -h 1080)
 ```
 cd build
 nano run.sh